Rola Nashef: Career

 As a slice-of-life dramedy that centers around an Arab-owned 24-hour gas station, Detroit Unleaded holds its place in American cinema history as the very first Arab-American romantic comedy portraying second generation Arab characters specific to Detroit and Dearborn.
-The film premiered in 2012 at the Toronto International Film Festival, won the inaugural Grolsch Film Works Discovery Award.
-Prior to its release, Detroit Unleaded, was supported by the Sundance Institute Screenwriters Lab, IFP New York, Lincoln Center and the A2E Distribution Lab, SFFS.
+The film premiered in 2012 at the Toronto International Film Festival and won the inaugural Grolsch Film Works Discovery Award.
+Prior to its release, Detroit Unleaded was supported by the Sundance Institute Screenwriters Lab, IFP New York, Lincoln Center and the A2E Distribution Lab, SFFS.

 Nashef worked and served as a multimedia artist on Facing Identity, a permanent installation in the Arab American National Museum.

+She is currently a Professor of Practice in Michigan State University's College of Communication Arts and Sciences.